benoitc/gunicorn/docs/source/instrumentation.rst

 Gunicorn provides an optional instrumentation of the arbiter and workers using the statsD_ protocol over UDP.
-Thanks to the ``gunicorn.instrument.statsd`` module, Gunicorn becomes a statsD client The use of UDP cleanly isolates Gunicorn from the receiving end of the statsD metrics so that instrumentation does not cause Gunicorn to be held up by a slow statsD consumer.
+Thanks to the ``gunicorn.instrument.statsd`` module, Gunicorn becomes a statsD client.
+The use of UDP cleanly isolates Gunicorn from the receiving end of the statsD metrics so that instrumentation does not cause Gunicorn to be held up by a slow statsD consumer.